sbraford/provision-vagrant/README.md

 - Ruby 3.3.5
 - NodeJS 22 & Yarn
 - PostgreSQL 16
-- Your id_rsa keys from ~/.ssh/ are copied over to the VM
+- Copies your id_rsa keys from ~/.ssh/ over to the VM
 - Github is configured with the same name/email from your host machine
-- PostgreSQL is configured to allow your `vagrant` user to create databases
+- PostgreSQL is configured to allow the `vagrant` user to create databases

 This setup is 100% modifiable.
-Simply update the generated `provision-vagrant` files in your ~/ directory.
+Simply update the generated files in your ~/ directory.
 These are never touched by `provision-vagrant` once it has been initialized.

 ### Usage - Generating New VM Boxes